Norfolk Island: Government and politics

 Norfolk Island was the only non-mainland Australian territory to have had self-governance.
 The Norfolk Island Act 1979, passed by the Parliament of Australia in 1979, is the Act under which the island was governed until the passing of the Norfolk Island Legislation Amendment Act 2015 (Cth).
-The Australian government maintains authority on the island through an Administrator, currently George Plant.
+The Australian government maintains authority on the island through an Administrator, currently Fiona McKergow.

 From 1979 to 2015, a Legislative Assembly was elected by popular vote for terms of not more than three years, although legislation passed by the Australian Parliament could extend its laws to the territory at will, including the power to override any laws made by the assembly.
 The Assembly consisted of nine seats, with electors casting nine equal votes, of which no more than two could be given to any individual candidate.
 It is a method of voting called a "weighted first past the post system".
 Four of the members of the Assembly formed the Executive Council, which devised policy and acted as an advisory body to the Administrator.
 The last Chief Minister of Norfolk Island was Lisle Snell.
 Other ministers included: Minister for Tourism, Industry and Development; Minister for Finance; Minister for Cultural Heritage and Community Services; and Minister for Environment.

 All seats were held by independent candidates.
 Norfolk Island did not embrace party politics.
 In 2007, a branch of the Australian Labor Party was formed on Norfolk Island, with the aim of reforming the system of government.

 Since 2018, residents of Norfolk Island have voted in the Division of Bean for House of Representatives elections.
 Norfolk Island voters are represented in the Senate together with those of the ACT.
 As is the case for all Australian citizens, enrollment and voting is compulsory for Norfolk Islanders.

 Disagreements over the island's relationship with Australia were put in sharper relief by a 2006 review undertaken by the Australian government.
 Under the more radical of two models proposed in the review, the island's legislative assembly would have been reduced to the status of a local council.
 However, in December 2006, citing the "significant disruption" that changes to the governance would impose on the island's economy, the Australian government ended the review leaving the existing governance arrangements unaltered.

 In a move that apparently surprised many islanders, the Chief Minister of Norfolk Island, David Buffett, announced on 6 November 2010 that the island would voluntarily surrender its self-government status in return for a financial bailout from the federal government to cover significant debts.